richarddmorey/tweetRcode/README.md

 This was cobbled together in a few hours, so *no guarantees*!
 It works for me.
 If you want to fix a bug, please make a pull request.

+## What it does

+The package has two features (right now):

+* **Tweet plain text from R.** Highlight text, select "Get a blog" from the RStudio addins menu (under tweetRcode), and the package will split the text, add tweet numbers (if necessary), and then tweet for you.
+The tweets will be properly threaded.

+* **Tweet R code and plots from R.** Highlight R code, select "Tweet R code" from the RStudio addins menu (under tweetRcode), and the package will run the R code and tweet your text/code along with the generated figures.
+Can also autmatically upload a copy to a GitHub gist and link to it.

 ## What you'll need

 * You'll need a recent version of [RStudio](https://www.rstudio.com/products/rstudio/download/) for this, so that you can use [RStudio addins](https://rstudio.github.io/rstudioaddins/).